Joint Pain and Stiffness

 Arthritis Doesn’t Have To Be A Way Of Life

 While about half of the population will deal with minor arthritis at some point in life, this doesn’t mean that you can’t work to prevent or minimize joint damage.
 Taking care to minimize repetition and resting between workouts will help you retain healthy cartilage and joint cushions into your golden years.
 If your immune system starts attacking your joints, seeking prompt treatment in the Austin area can slow down the spread of RA.

 When you arrive for your first visit, Dr. Atencio or a member of Texas Spine and Sports Therapy Center team will spend time with you collecting your patient history.
 This information will help your Texas Spine and Sports Therapy Center Team know how significant your arthritis problem is and how best to help you.
 As you get started with a treatment plan for your arthritis, we will most likely give you some at home tips to be aware of.
 The Team at Texas Spine and Sports Therapy Center has a lot of experience with arthritis, but we will also need your participation in your care for the best results.

 Feel free to look at our testimonials page to see what others have said about our Texas Spine and Sports Therapy Center.
 We’re proud to be part of their health care team.
 We want to thank you for considering us to help with your arthritis.
 It does not have to be a life sentence.
 You don’t have to become another statistic, arthritis is a fixable problem.

 Free Arthritis Consultation

 If you are suffering from arthritis, Dr. Atencio and the team at Texas Spine and Sports Therapy Center are ready to help.
-Texas Spine and Sports Therapy Center provides specialized treatment plans for arthritis in Houston and can help you understand where your symptoms are coming from and what it will take to improve.
+Texas Spine and Sports Therapy Center provides specialized treatment plans for arthritis in Austin and can help you understand where your symptoms are coming from and what it will take to improve.

 Call (512) 806-0015 today to schedule your free consultation!